ACCESS-NRI/model-config-tests/README.md

 <a name="pytest_markers"></a>

-- `repro`: All available reproducibility tests (excluding `repro_restart_repeat`).
+- `repro`: All available reproducibility tests (all `repro_` test markers but `repro_determinism_restart`).
 - `repro_historical`: Historical reproducibility test that confirms results from a model run match a stored previous result.
-- `repro_repeat`: Determinism test that confirms repeated model runs give the same result.
+- `repro_determinism`: Determinism test that confirms repeated model runs give the same result.
-- `repro_restart_repeat`: Determinism test that confirms repeated model runs starting from a restart give the same result.
+- `repro_determinism_restart`: Determinism test that confirms repeated experiments with two consecutive runs give the same result.
 - `repro_restart`: Restart reproducibility test that confirms two short consecutive model runs give the same result as a longer single model run.
 - `slow`: Tests that are slow to run
 - `dev_config`: General configuration QA tests.